 Aqua running is not only a fantastic means of maintaining your fitness whilst recovering from injury, but may also be substituted into your training programme to speed recovery and reduce the risk of an overuse injury when training hard.

-Our physiotherapists have a special interest in running injuries and are trained in the techniques of aqua-running.
+Our staff have a special interest in running injuries and are trained in the techniques of aqua-running.
 We are able to advise on the most appropriate method and help you find the most efficient technique to simulate land running to help improve or maintain your fitness levels.
 We have many previous success stories to tell which include elite sportsmen and women through to amateur athletes.

 Our state of the art pool is specifically designed to allow for several forms of aquatic running.
 Here are the 3 main options.